yashkapadia09/all/README.md

 These instructions and script.gs is a copy/modification of scripts from Medium's @dmccoy's post: https://medium.com/@dmccoy/how-to-submit-an-html-form-to-google-sheets-without-google-forms-b833952cc175 (They did not come with a license, so assuming this is OK to use)
 Once you do this, you'll need to go to publish->deploy as web app.
 You'll need to allow anonymous/anyone to access in the permissions and give all authorizations.
 The web app URL you get back can then be used to submit questions/gratitudes.
-2) Participants go to: http://coursebaskets.github.io/all/?teacher=NAME  The web app link that you received can be added to index.html.
-Right now, it is very simple list of if/else statements - based on the name of the teacher, javascript selects the relevant web app link.
+2) Participants go to: http://coursebaskets.github.io/all/?teacher=NAME  The web app link that you received from step 1 above can be added to index.html (it looks something like "script.google.com/.../exec".
+Right now, index.html is very simple list of if/else statements - based on the name of the teacher, javascript selects the relevant web app link.
 3) When they submit questions/gratitudes there, a GET request is made to a web app that is hosted by google sheets.
 It will look something like this: https://script.google.com/.../exec?question=myquestion